What you can expect when you make a complaint

 - That the complaint can be investigated as part of the NHS Complaints Regulations

-If we have all the appropriate information we will acknowledge your complaint within three working days of receipt to advise that we will respond to your complaint within 25 working days.
+If we have all the appropriate information we will acknowledge your complaint within three working days of receipt which will include advice on when we will respond to your complaint.

 Your complaint will be shared with the relevant directorate and an investigator will be allocated.
 The investigator will contact you to: